fusecodecamp2019/IntroToReact/readme.md

 -  concurrently, Let's us run babel as well as http-server at the same time through a single command (npm start)

 ## 2. Orientation
-Currently http://localhost:8080/ is serving the index.html file in the root directory.
-This html file is currently providing information on characters from the first Avengers movie.
-It uses a little bit of JQuery to hide and show sections of html based on user's clicking in the left-hand pane.
+Currently http://localhost:8080/ is serving the index.HTML file in the root directory.
+This HTML file is currently providing information on characters from the first Avengers movie.
+It uses a little bit of JQuery to hide and show sections of HTML based on user's clicking in the left-hand pane.

 Talking points:
-- There is a decent amount of repetitive html for each of the characters from the movie.
+- There is a decent amount of repetitive HTML for each of the characters from the movie.
 - There is a sprinkling of raw Javascript that leverages JQuery to hide and show parts of the page based on user clicks.
 - This page is decent for a simple example.
 But if more complexity were to be added to this page it can be hard to manage using the current pattern.
-If I were to have to expand this page I would start by moving the repetitive html into a generator in Javascript --> and that is exactly what the React library is built for.
+If I were to have to expand this page I would start by moving the repetitive HTML into a generator in Javascript --> and that is exactly what the React library is built for.

 ## 3. Add React to the page
 This repository uses npm to download and make whatever Javascript libraries you want available.
 You ran `npm install` earlier which actually downloaded the react library we need into the "node_modules" directory.

-Add the below two script tags to the index.html page.
+Add the below two script tags to the index.HTML page.
 These need to be added in between the `<head>...</head>` tags.
 ```
   <script defer src="node_modules/react/umd/react.development.js"></script>
   <script defer src="node_modules/react-dom/umd/react-dom.development.js"></script>